 Headaches affect most people at some point in their lives.
 They are often a reason why people miss work, school or can’t participate in some of their daily activities.
 There are many kinds of headaches that present in different ways.
 All of them cause varying degrees of discomfort in the head.
 Fortunately, only a small percentage of headaches are warning signals as a result of a serious pathologic underlying cause.
 Most headaches are not caused by disease and the headache itself is the concern.
 There are three general categories of headaches.
-These include migraines, cluster and tension type.
+These include migraines, cluster, and tension types.

-–Tension headaches are a tight feeling around the head or behind the eye and are often associated with muscle pain.
-They can be mild, moderate or severe and can last days to weeks.
+Tension headaches are a tight feeling around the head or behind the eye and are often associated with muscle pain.
+They can be mild, moderate, or severe and can last days to weeks.

 - sitting in a position for a long period of time (ie. at work in front of a computer)

 - lack of sleep

 - a cold or illness

 - decreased intake of water

 By identifying the underlying causes of the headache you can begin to work on correcting the things that are triggering your headaches.
 For example, you can drink more water, get adequate sleep, correct your posture and take breaks when you are in a prolonged position.
 This can help prevent the headaches from occurring.
 Chiropractic care can help treat the source of the headache by correcting the tension in the muscles with soft tissue muscle work combined with specific chiropractic adjustments.
 It is a safe and effective solution in the treatment and prevention of headaches.
 Tension headaches often respond to treatment and the resolution of chronic tension headaches can affect your quality of life.
-Chiropractic care can also help decrease the intensity and frequency of migraine type headaches.
+Chiropractic care can also help decrease the intensity and frequency of migraine-type headaches.

 Doctors of chiropractic can assess, diagnose and manage headaches.
 A thorough history and evaluation will allow the doctor to rule out any serious pathologies and determine whether chiropractic care is an appropriate treatment for you.
-The chiropractor can refer a patient for x-rays or MRI to further determine a diagnosis if clinically indicated.
+The chiropractor can refer a patient for X-rays or MRI to further determine a diagnosis if clinically indicated.
 Using all of the information, a chiropractor will recommend a treatment plan that is right for you.
-Along with treatment, the doctor will be able to provide advice in care for the headaches at home such as icing or heat, lifestyle modifications, stretching and exercise and nutrition advice to help resolve you headaches now and in the future.
+Along with treatment, the doctor will be able to provide advice in care for the headaches at home such as icing or heat, lifestyle modifications, stretching and exercise, and nutrition advice to help resolve your headaches now and in the future.